 When Esther says "fast ye for me and neither eat nor drink for three days" (Esther 4:16 and see below), she defines her meaning as being three complete days, because she adds (being a Jewess) "night or day".
 And when it is written that the fast ended on "the third day" (5:1), "the third day" must have succeeded and included the third night.

 In like manner, the sacred record states that the young Egyptian man in the first book of Samuel had eaten no bread, nor drunk any water, for three days and three nights.
 This is then explained when the young man states "I am a young man of Egypt, servant to the Amalekite, and my master left me, because three days ago I fell sick" (1 Sam 30: 10-13).
+He means therefore three complete days and nights, because being an Egyptian, he naturally reckoned his day as beginning at sunrise according to the Egyptian manner as is well known, but see the Encyclopaedia Brittanica, Wikapaedia, or google it for confirmation.

 His three days refers to the beginning of his sickness and includes the whole period, giving the reason for his having gone the whole period without food and drink.